dfinity/portal/docs/tokenomics/nns/nns-staking-voting-rewards.md

 ## Overview
 Stakeholders gain voting power and can earn voting rewards by staking their ICP tokens.

-The Internet Computer is a decentralized platform whose evolution is decided by its stakeholders through voting.
+The Internet Computer is a decentralized computer whose evolution is decided by its stakeholders through voting.
 This means decision impacting the future of the Internet Computer are made by people vested in the outcome.
-In return for participation in governance, the Internet Computer gives out voting rewards.
-Voters can vote actively, or they can use the liquid democracy on the Internet Computer to automatically follow other voters.
+In return for participation in governance, the Internet Computer Procotol provides voting rewards.
+Voters can vote actively, or they can use a form liquid democracy to automatically follow other voters.

 ## Key concepts

 ### Neurons

-In order to become vested and obtain voting power, ICP tokens must first be staked, and then locked up for a length of time greater than 6 months to, at most, 8 years.
+To become vested and obtain voting power, ICP tokens must first be staked, and then locked up for a length of time greater than 6 months to, at most, 8 years.